Mental Health: What It Is & How to Improve it

 Levin said that sometimes people turn to a friend, and the friend has no experience in the topic.
 They may judge, make light of the problem, or say something inappropriate that causes the person not to want to talk about their challenges again, which in the long run, can cause additional long-term problems.
 Yet, counseling does not always have to be about a particular issue.

 More and more people realize that seeking counseling or therapy is about learning skills and improving their quality of life.
-We all feel better when we are heard and understood, and when we have the tools to cope with symptoms and life situations on our own.
+We all feel better when we are heard and understood and have the tools to cope with symptoms and life situations independently.
 Counseling not only provides hope, but it also provides confidence that you can handle what life has in store for you.

 Seeking Mental Health Counseling